jamiebergen/meeting-timezones/README.md

 # Meeting Timezone Calculator

 A WordPress plugin to calculate meeting times for users in various timezones.
-The interface was built with React.
+The interface was built with React, and it runs in the WordPress admin dashboard.

 ## Getting Started